DenChenn/DenChenn/README.md

 I'm a student, software developer and a CEO of a start-up company.

-🔭 I’m currently working on our team's product !!! lol 🌱 I’m currently learning GraphQL !!!
+🔭 I’m currently working on our team's product !!! lol.
+🌱 I’m currently learning GraphQL !!!

 ##